epanal/uop-capstone-g10/dashboard/README - How to Use Dashboard.md

 - Navigate to the **Assessments** tab in the Kipu portal.
 - Select a client and click **Generate the PDF Package** to compile a partial casefile.
 - Once generated, go to the **Downloads** section (top-right) and save the PDF locally.
 - These PDFs will later be parsed using the **Exist PDF Parser App**, which anonymizes patient IDs based on their LO numbers.
+Full tutorial for using the PDF parsing app is located here: [README - PDF Parser App](https://github.com/epanal/uop-capstone-g10/blob/main/pdf_parsers/parser_app/README%20-%20Downloading%20Assessment%20PDFs.md](https://github.com/epanal/uop-capstone-g10/blob/main/pdf_parsers/parser_app/README%20-%20Parsing%20Assessment%20PDFs%20to%20CSVs.md))

 ---